RISC-KC/basic_rv32s/README.md

 ---

+## Contributions
+### This repository is not Frozen or Completed ❄️!

+Most of repository structure has been designed, but still some documents are on-going.
+Since the project is being done in limited environment (military duty), this could take some time.
+We are currently looking about October(2025) to end the whole documentations.

+Since it's still an open-source RISC-V core implementation and instructional framework, the changes can be done as needed.
+Please feel free to generate an issue for improving this project to make it possible to newcommers and beginners can easily dive in to RISC-V and Processor Design.

+Thanks! 📡

+---

 ## Acknowledgment

-Hartfelt thanks to [@ChoiCube84](https://github.com/ChoiCube84) for being an incredible project companion throughout this processor design journey.
+Heartfelt thanks to [@ChoiCube84](https://github.com/ChoiCube84) for being an incredible project companion throughout this processor design journey.
 Even in the challenging environment of military service, your consistent support and dedication made this project possible.

 **Contributors:**
 - [@T410N](https://github.com/t410n) (KHWL) - Project Lead & Architecture Design